thejas472/VSD-INTERNSHIP/README.md

 # VSDSquadron-Mini-Research- internship:

-"Exploring the depths of a 4-week internship, this folder encapsulates my transformative journey through various projects, challenges, and growth opportunities.
+"Exploring the depths of a 4-week internship, this repository encapsulates my transformative journey through various projects, challenges, and growth opportunities.
 Join me as I navigate through four weeks of immersive learning, innovation, and personal development."

 ## VSDSQUADRON Mini Board